Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *The game compatibility have been increased to 100% by applying two simple rules to the error packets sent by the Printer emulator to games: the error packet is always 0x00 before printing (the games clearly do not mind this error byte most of the time) except when an empty data packet is received, where it becomes 0x04 (image data full).
 This allows triggering the print command for certain rare games that require this.
 The post-printing commands are still the ones from the original project, except some increase of the number of busy state commands.*

 - *Assembling automatically the images is challenging with some games so a modification of both the emulator and the decoder is proposed to ensure proper printing for a dozen of "difficult" games.
-This will be called Manual or "TimeOut" mode in opposition to the default Automatic mode using margins to separate images*
+This will be called "TimeOut" mode in opposition to the default "margin" mode using post-printing margins information to separate images*

 The pinout have been slightly modified.
 The SOUT pin have been moved to D5 to allow direct pin compatibility with this other project: https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer.
 It is recommanded to add a LED on pin D13 to allow the Arduino to indicate flashing of the board and packet transmission.